Faithful-Resource-Pack/Docs/pages/manuals/add-on-rules.md

 5. **The add-on description must characterise what the add-on does and what it’s like.** More is better than less.
 6. **No NSFW or NSFL content.** (As in pornography, over-the-top gore and other questionable stuff.)
 7. **Please use the built-in tags to let people know whether OptiFine is required or not, and what edition/Faithful resolution your add-on is made for.** Don’t specify that in the title.
 8. **Your pack must comply with our [license](https://faithfulpack.net/license).** That means crediting Faithful and linking back to https://faithfulpack.net when listing your pack anywhere except the Faithful website.
-Also, refrain from using any monetisation sites such as adf.ly.
+Also, refrain from using any monetisation sites such as adfoc.us.
-9. **Your add-on can’t be the same as an already existing one.
-If you want to make updates or changes to an existing add-on, contact its creator.** If they don’t respond within a reasonable timeframe, contact a manager to ask for editing permissions.
-If you want to make an add-on with the same purpose as an existing one but done in a different way, that’s fine, but please use a different title.
+9. **Your add-on can’t be the same as an already existing one.** If you want to update an existing add-on, contact its creator, and if they don’t respond within a reasonable timeframe, contact a manager to ask for editing permissions.
+If you want to make an add-on with the same purpose as an existing one but done in a different way, use a different title.
 10. **All download links must be direct.** Don't link to posts on other sites.
 Ideally, clicking on the download button should directly download the pack file, but linking to services such as MediaFire or Mega is also fine.
 11. **The add-on needs to be zipped properly.** Users shouldn't be required to unzip the pack and fiddle with the folders to get your add-on working.
 Please ensure that your zip works in-game!